pat-jpnk/Computer_Science_MS/README.md

-# Computer_Sciene_MS
-Self study Master's degree in Computer Science - University of Resolve
+# Self study Master's degree in Computer Science - University of Resolve

 ### Date of enrollment
 01.06.24